jrynkiew/WebOS/README.md

 ```
 cd WebOS/backend
 ./build.sh
 ```

 The backend is now available on port 49160.
-To connect the frontend, make sure you enter "http://localhost:49160" in the fetch scripts if you want to connect to the backend
+To connect from the frontend to the backend, make sure you enter "http://localhost:49160" in the fetch scripts in WebOS.cpp and recompile

 ```
 make